-I made these last week and promptly ate 3.
-And by 3 I mean 12.
+ANYHOW, Butterfingers scream to be added to a cookie recipe.
+They add a buttery, chewy texture that really is amazing.
+I made these cookies last week and promptly ate 3.
+And by 3, I mean 12.
 I am a sad case and can’t be stopped.

-The dough is simple.
-I used an extra egg yolk in this to amp up the chewy factor.
+- Egg + Egg Yolk.
+I use an extra egg yolk in this cookie recipe to amp up the chewy factor.
 It always works perfectly!

 - 1 cup granulated sugar